Rocks in the Head

 Rocks in the Head is the eighth solo studio album by the English rock singer Roger Daltrey.
-It was released in 1992 on Atlantic Records, and recorded at The Hit Factory.
+It was released in 1992 on Atlantic Records, and recorded at The Hit Factory & Abbey Road Studios.

 Roger Daltrey's co-written songs

 Roger Daltrey is credited (along with Gerard McMahon) for co-writing seven of the eleven tracks, including "Times Changed", "You Can't Call It Love", "Love Is", "Blues Man's Road", "Days of Light", "Everything a Heart Could Ever Want", and "Unforgettable Opera".

 The notes credit "Musical Direction and Production" to Gerard McMahon, who also performs as a primary backup musician.

 Cover photography and design were by Graham Hughes.

 Song overview

 "Everything a Heart Could Ever Want (Willow)" was written about Daltrey's daughter.
-Daltrey’s daughter, Willow, sings backing vocals on the song.
+Daltrey's daughter, Willow, sings backing vocals on the song.

 "Days of Light" peaked at No. 6 on the US rock charts.